The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 It’s a cat thing in Kuching, and that’s obvious from your arrival in Sarawak City.

-The word Kuching translates to ‘cats‘, which in turn gives the city’s it’s appropriate nickname as the ‘City of Cats‘.
+The word Kuching translates to ‘cats‘, which gives the City an appropriate nickname as the ‘City of Cats‘.

-Where the affection for the cats came about is unsure, but for me, I find it rather refreshing that a significant Asian destination can have such a fixation about cats.
+Where the affection for the cats came about is unsure, but I find it rather refreshing that a significant Asian destination can have such a fixation on cats.

 Visit the Iconic Cat Museum